-Mayan traditions still very much alive in the lake region, about 75 miles from Guatemala City.
+Mayan traditions are still very much alive in the lake region, which is about 75 miles from Guatemala City.

 6. Buenos Aires, Argentina

-In a good Buenos Aires neighborhood, an apartment can be rented for about $400 a month or purchased for roughly $70,000, according to Bankrate.
-Sophisticated transportation, communications and internet services are cheap and health care, too, is a bargain.
-Entertainment can be cheap, but the prices in European-style restaurants are on par with those in the United States.
+In a good Buenos Aires neighborhood, an apartment can be rented for less than $500 a month, according to Bankrate.
+Sophisticated transportation, communications and internet services are cheap, and health care is a bargain, too.
+Entertainment can be cheap, but the prices in European-style restaurants are on par with those in the U.S.

 “Depending on where you live and your lifestyle, it’s possible to live comfortably for about $1,000 a month if you’re on your own, or about $1,500 a month if there are two of you,” and life in rural Argentina is considerably cheaper, says Investopedia.
 A cautionary note: Inflation has been high in Argentina.
 Keep an eye on the country’s economy and politics if you are interested in moving there.

 One American retiree in Chiang Mai, Thailand, tells Bankrate, “for under $2,000, I live like a king.”
 Thai people are gracious, the food is delicious and inexpensive, and Chiang Mai — a culturally rich city of about 148,000 in the country’s north — is home to many Westerners.
 The health care system is good, and medical costs are low, Bankrate adds.